kantubhuktharohith/price-tracker/README.md

 The `chrome_extension/` folder contains a simple extension manifest and popup UI that can be adapted to integrate with the tracker.

-## License

-This project does not include a license file.
-Add one if you want to make usage terms explicit.